Stability takes Scotland to a good place - Clarke

 Scotland are in Cyprus looking to extend a perfect run of four victories in Group A.

-"The squad is pretty settled," said the head coach.
+"The squad is pretty settled," said Clarke.

 "It's something we've tried to do for a number of camps now and I think the run of results we've had is a consequence of that stability."

+Scotland have won their last 10 group-stage qualification matches, stretching back to September 2021.

-Clarke added: "The players are in a good place.
+Head coach Clarke added: "The players are in a good place.
 Maximum points, you can't do much better than that.

 "Some of the performances, or moments in games, we can improve on.
 We don't think for a minute that we're the finished article.